yuhakim-ux/25-vibe-and-thrive-impact/DESIGN_REFLECTION.md

 ### **Prompt Categories That Worked Well**

+- **Provide Context About**: User Requirements: "End users are [jobperformer: nonprofit fundraiser], who would use this tool to [JTBD]"
+- **Timeline/Priority**: "This is for a demo tomorrow, focus on core functionality first"
 - **Visual Alignment**: "Match the Figma design exactly with proper spacing"
+- **Exact Requirements**: Instead of "make it look good" → "use 16px padding, #3B82F6 blue, and Roboto font"
 - **Interaction Details**: "When X is clicked, Y should happen with Z visual feedback"
+- **Iterative Development**: "Start with a simple version, then enhance it step by step"
 - **Technical Implementation**: "Use Lightning Base Components first, then SLDS utilities"
 - **Error Resolution**: "Fix the [specific issue] while maintaining [specific requirement]"
+- **Success Criteria**: Instead of "optimize performance" → "reduce initial load time to under 2 seconds"

 ---